Mpox FAQs [PDF]

 - Cover your rash and wear a well-fitting mask.

 Yes.
-JYNNEOSTM (also known as Imvamune or Imvanex) is licensed to prevent monkeypox (hMPXV) and ACAM2000, originally licensed to prevent smallpox, can also be used to prevent monkeypox (hMPXV).
-CDC believes that making vaccines available now is one important strategy to contain monkeypox (hMPXV).
+JYNNEOSTM (also known as Imvamune or Imvanex) is licensed to prevent mpox and ACAM2000, originally licensed to prevent smallpox, can also be used to prevent mpox.
+CDC believes that making vaccines available now is one important strategy to contain mpox.
 CDC is working with partners to ensure there are enough doses available to vaccinate all people for whom vaccination is recommended.
-JYNNEOS, which has fewer side effects, is specifically licensed to prevent monkeypox (hMPXV), and is easier to administer, is generally preferred.
+JYNNEOS, which has fewer side effects, is specifically licensed to prevent mpox, and is easier to administer, is generally preferred.
 Depending on the supply of JYNNEOS available at the time and patient preferences, the vaccine can be administered intradermally or subcutaneously.

 JYNNEOS vaccine is licensed as a series of two doses administered 28 days (4 weeks) apart.
 The standard regimen involves a subcutaneous (Subcut) route of administration with an injection volume of 0.5mL.
 The standard regimen is the FDA-approved dosing regimen.
 Since August 9, 2022, the standard regimen has been authorized for people aged <18 years under an Emergency Use Authorization.
 In the context of the current national Public Health Emergency (PHE), an alternative regimen may be used for people age ≥18 years under an Emergency Use Authorization beginning August 9, 2022.
 The authorized alternative regimen involves an intradermal (ID) route of administration with an injection volume of 0.1mL.
 This approach could increase the number of available JYNNEOS vaccine doses by up to five-fold.

 Post-Exposure Prophylaxis (Contact your local health department to coordinate vaccination)